 The site NPC06, near the southern end of the North Padre Island seawall (Fig. 10), was added in 2015 to track the effects of nourishment projects and maintenance activities on the beach in front of the seawall and the adjacent natural area (NPI08).
 The beach in front of the seawall is periodically nourished with beneficial use material from maintenance dredging of Packery Channel.
-Cunningham students have mapped the landward movement of the shoreline position in front of the seawall and the adjacent area with a natural dune system (NPI08) since the last beach nourishment (Fig. 31).
+Cunningham students have mapped the landward movement of the shoreline position in front of the seawall and the adjacent area with a natural dune system (NPI08) since the last beach nourishment (Fig. 28).
 During the spring 2022 field trip, students were unable to conduct a beach profile or map the shoreline at NPC06 due to elevated water levels which reached the base of the seawall.
+A new profile location was added on the northern end of the sea wall that is easily accessible for the middle school students.
+The new site will add a comparison with the typically narrow beach at the southern end of the seawall.

-Figure 31.
+Figure 26.
 Shoreline position change between 2015 and 2022 along southern end of North Padre Island seawall and adjacent beach.